Private First Class

-Private First Class Yoshio Iwamasa enlisted in the Army at Hilo, Hawaii Island, on March 18, 1943.
+Yoshio Iwamasa enlisted in the U.S. Army at Hilo, Hawaii island, on March 18, 1943.
 At the time he was working as a clerk at Standard Oil Company in Mahukona.
-He was sent to the “tent city” at Schofield Barracks with the other recruits.
+He was sent to Boom Town, the “tent city” at Schofield Barracks, with other recruits.
 They were given a farewell aloha ceremony by the community on March 28 at Iolani Palace.
 On April 4, the new soldiers left on the S.S.
 Lurline for San Francisco enroute to Camp Shelby, Mississippi.

-In April 1945, the 442nd was part of the Allied forces pursuing the German Army north into the Po Valley in Italy.
+In April 1945, the 442nd was part of the Allied forces pursuing the German Army north in the Po Valley in Italy.
 On April 13, as they approached Mount Pizzacuto, north of Carrara, the Germans unleashed a fury of artillery.
 Although I Company was in reserve, they too came under a heavy barrage.
 On April 14, 1945, Iwamasa was shot by an enemy rifleman and hit in the general thorax region.
 He was taken to a field hospital where he died and was pronounced a battle casualty.
-The hospital record only states the date as April 1945.
-The Germans surrendered in Italy on May 2, 1945, and on May 7 in Germany and the rest of Europe.
+The Germans surrendered in Italy on May 2, and on May 7 to the Allies in the rest of Europe.

-Private First Class Yoshio Iwamasa was buried in the U.S. Military Cemetery at Castelfiorentino, Italy.
-On May 12, 1945, his family held memorial services at their home in Niulii and at the home of his brother, Sadaichi Iwamasa, at 2222 Young Street in Honolulu.
+Private First Class Yoshio Iwamasa was buried in the U.S. Military Cemetery at Castelfiorentino, Italy, Plot U, Row 56, No. 2825.
+On May 12, 1945, his family held memorial services for him at their home in Niulii and at the home of his brother, Sadaichi Iwamasa, at 2222 Young Street in Honolulu.

 His gravestone was ordered on February 23, 1950, from West Chelmsford, Massachusetts.